 - Data captured by using the app will be stored within the app until it is uninstalled from your device, at which point the data is deleted from the device.
 The data, however, may still exist in a cloud backup (e.g. iCloud) but we do not have access to this data.

-- When you agree to review a new or updated product, we will keep your name, email and address for a period of 24 months.
+- When you agree to review a new or updated product, we will keep your name, email and address for a period of 24 months since last contact.
+If during this time we have a new product we may contact you to ask if you would like to review it.
 We may keep a copy of your public review on our files.

 We do not include or offer third-party products or services on our website or app.